 There are a number of different eye diseases in dogs.

 It is however a relatively common cause of blindness and a wide number of breeds are susceptible.

 So it is important when looking for a puppy that you check out the eye health of his parents.

 I’ll explain how you can do this as we go.
 Let’s look first at what PRA is and what it does to dogs.

 What is PRA

-Progressive retinal atrophy is a disease of the retina, the membrane that lines the back of the eye, and which contains the tiny receptors that record what we see, and send that information to the brain.
+PRA is a disease of the retina, the membrane that lines the back of the eye, and which contains the tiny receptors that record what we see, and send that information to the brain.

 PRA causes a gradual and incurable degeneration of the retina in both eyes, the affected dog’s sight will diminish and he will eventually become completely blind.

 PRA stands for Progressive Retinal Atrophy.
 Progressive because the disease causes the dog to become progressively more blind as time goes on.